aroberge/avantpy/docs/html/_sources/works.rst.txt

     variable =function(argument)

-One possibility that AvantPy offers is to run program with the --diff option to show the difference between the code written and standard Python.
-The difflib module, used to do this, shows all differences including differences in spaces between tokens.
-Since the primary goal of the --diff option is to allow users to learn the differences between their dialect and standard Python, it is important to restrict differences shown to only those that are meaningful.
+This could make it more difficult to compare the original code with the converted one, as it is possible to do using one of the utilises provided with AvantPy, or any "diff" program.
 As a result, we do not use Python's untokenize function, and explicitly keep track of spacing between tokens.